by Marcus McGee

 The rest of the soft tissue is muscle, tendons, ligaments and membranes.
 So, when you take an elephant and you really break it down to its individual or smaller parts, the idea of eating one becomes a little more feasible.
 That is, if you know how to go about doing things.

 When you eat a chicken, or you tell someone your family ate a chicken last night, does that mean you ate the bones?
 And the same goes for beef or lamb – we eat the meat – we don’t eat the bones.
-The bones, hair, hide, eyes—we don’t eat them.
+The bones, feathers, hair, hide, eyes and offal—we don’t eat them.

 Now, when Mr. Hollinger said one of us had to eat the elephant, I just imagined that elephant was a big stuffed turkey sitting on the table on Thanksgiving Day—legs, trunk, loin, haunches, head and other parts.
 He didn’t give us any restrictions or conditions.
 The only limitations we had were the ones we would impose on ourselves.

 Of course, I said I’d consume the entire elephant to keep myself honest, which was my third lesson—about integrity—because I needed to come up with a plan that would help me use up every single ounce of that elephant.
 And I had to do it in seven weeks, before the weather got warmer and the freeze broke.